-This stitch is a variety of buttonhole stitch which has a knot set at the top of each arm.
+Top Knotted Buttonhole stitch is a variety of buttonhole stitch with a knot set at the top of each arm.

 How to work Top Knotted Buttonhole Stitch

 This stitch is worked from left to right between two lines.